-Questions relating to the final evaluation can be submitted to the Evaluation Manager, Marta Bene via marta.bene@tdh.ch at latest by 15/10/2021, using the subject line "ChildHub final evaluation - submission of question".
+Questions relating to the impact study can be submitted to the Evaluation Manager, Marta Bene via marta.bene@tdh.ch at latest by 15/10/2021, using the subject line "ChildHub impact study - submission of question".
 Answers that may concern all applicants will be shared with all applicants as deemed necessary.